12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 4. Cut Ties and Open a New Bank Account

-Before opening your own account, Harden recommends, you’ll need a new mailing address — a P.O. box could work — and an email address your partner doesn’t know about.
+Before opening your own account, Harden recommends, you’ll need a new mailing address — a post office box could work — and an email address your partner doesn’t know about.

-“Your husband of 10, 15 years probably knows the answers to most of your security questions,” she points out, “especially if he’s been actively working to know them.”
+“Your husband of 10, 15 years probably knows the answers to most of your security questions,” she pointed out, “especially if he’s been actively working to know them.”

-She says you can tell your bank the question you want to use.
+She said you can tell your bank the question you want to use.
 You don’t have to stick with a default question your partner might know the answer to.

 If you can, set up separate accounts your partner doesn’t know about, or at least can’t access.